- October 7, 2020

 In "The Uncertain: Light At The End," players navigate a world where humans are believed to be extinct and androids are the dominant beings.
 As the android RT-217NP, also known as Emily, players must make choices that will affect Emily's fate and the future of the android society.
 The game is a point-and-click adventure with a focus on exploration, puzzles, and narrative choices.
 It is the second episode in "The Uncertain" series, following the events of the first game, "The Last Quiet City."

-- The game features an interesting story that engages players and builds on the narrative from the first installment.
+- The game features an interesting story and atmosphere that engages players throughout the experience.

-- The graphics and atmosphere are visually appealing, creating an immersive experience.
+- The graphics and world design are generally well done, creating an immersive environment.

-- The pacing is slow, with unskippable cutscenes and dialogues that can become tedious, leading to a feeling of frustration.
+- The pacing is slow, with long cutscenes and dialogues that cannot be skipped, which can detract from the overall experience.

 “While I expected awkward control and animation, the story and characters bore me so much.”